aanderer/ClinicalTrialsWithSurrogates/README.md

 this column delineates which arms were compared to one another.

-<b>MBC_Phase.csv</b>: This file has some additional trial information collected for each arm of each of the trials in MBC repository.

-* Unique_ID: “id of paper this arm comes from”_”arm specific id”
-* Phase: I/II, II, or III indicating whether this is a phase I/II trial, a phase II trial, or a phase III trial
-* Arm_Type: control or experiment, denoting whether this is the control or experiment arm

-<b>OS_HR</b>: This file contains information on overall survival hazard ratios across different Metastatic Breast Cancer studies.
-This data was pulled manually from the subset of studies from the repository that contain estimates of overall survival hazard ratios.
+<b>OS_HR</b>: This file contains information on overall survival hazard ratios across different MBC studies.
+This data was pulled manually from the subset of studies that reported estimates of overall survival hazard ratios.

 * IDexp: id for experimental arm
 * IDctl: id for control arm